Nqobile44/my-projects/game-development-projects/snake-game/README.md

 - Classic Snake gameplay with simple controls.
 - Game over when the snake hits the wall or itself.
 - Score tracking to show how long the snake has grown.
-- Simple, interactive interface using Python's `pygame` library.
+- Simple, interactive interface using Python's `turtle` library.

 ---